-I totally understand your position regarding buying premium products whilst living on benefits and this is the awful side of the disability industry and products.
-It is the reason I set up http://disabledgear.com/about-buying-selling at my own expense, to provide a single market place where people of all disabilities can buy and sell their own second hand kit for FREE.
+I totally understand your position regarding buying premium products whilst living on benefits, and this is the awful side of the disability industry and products.

 I tend to find that people either cannot believe how cheap or how expensive our jeans are, depending on where they are coming from.
 We manufacture in the same factories, using many of the same fabrics as Pepe, Levis, Lee, Diesel and (in the case of the MURADI lines) True Religion.
 There is more handwork involved in our jeans because of the shaped seat and they are produced in smaller volumes and yet we cost significantly less than these big brands.
 It is the only disability product I know of (I’ve been a paraplegic for 13 years and think I know the market pretty well now!) which is CHEAPER than the mainstream equivalent.
 And I’m proud of that.
 BUT, I totally understand that it isn’t as cheap as Walmart, Tesco, Matalan, etc… It’s a different product and they don’t do wheelchair jeans.
 And this doesn’t help you.
 I’m sorry.

-I have now owned my trousers from Rollitex for about seven years and I can tell you that they were very much worth the price paid.
-They are still going strong, no damage or signs of wear and so so comfortable.
+I have now owned my trousers from Rollitex for about 10 years, and I can tell you that they were very much worth the price paid.
+They are still going strong, no damage or signs of wear and so, so comfortable.